Is Pulse and HR the Same? Understanding Heart Rate and Pulse Measurement

 Interpreting Your Pulse and Heart Rate

 Knowing how to interpret your pulse and heart rate is a valuable skill for managing your health.
-A normal resting heart rate varies based on factors like age, fitness level, and overall health.
-However, significant deviations from your baseline can indicate potential issues.
+Still, a normal resting heart rate varies based on factors like age, fitness level, and overall health.
+On the flip side, significant deviations from your baseline can indicate potential issues.

 -